|

 What is the purpose of my research?INTEGRATE SOCIAL AND CULTURAL VALUES LINKED TO NATURE INTO DECISION MAKING

 Explicit consideration of the relationships that people have with ecosystems may improve the acceptability of natural resource management decisions, reduce conflict, reduce negotiation expenses and produce better alternatives for those most impacted.
-I have worked with a team of collaborators to develop methods for identifying, characterizing and, where appropriate, quantifying as well as mapping perceptions of ecosystem services and why they are important.
-I am collaborating with the Northwestern Band of the Shoshone Nation to weave indigenous, local and western scientific knowledge to create a stewardship plan for Boa Ogoi, the site of a massacre of Shoshone people in 1863.
-We center this work on healing, as we explain in in this video. |
+I have worked with a team of collaborators to develop methods for identifying, characterizing and, where appropriate, quantifying as well as mapping perceptions of ecosystem services -- benefits from people to nature -- and why they are important.
+I collaborated with the Northwestern Band of the Shoshone Nation to weave indigenous, local and western scientific knowledge to create a stewardship plan for Boa Ogoi, the site of a massacre of Shoshone people in 1863.
+We centered this work on healing, as we explain in in this video. |

 Map above: NASA carbon dioxide visualization